 “Natural Living Design & Build,” is the full service design, construction, and consultation division of the Natural Living School (NLS).
-We not only help our clients conceptualize beautiful designs for their homes and structures, but we also guide them every step of the way.
-We help manifest their dream of building a sustainable, one of a kind natural cottage that are a work of art
+We not only help our clients conceptualize beautiful designs for their homes and structures, we also guide them every step of the way.
+We help manifest their dream of building a sustainable, one of a kind natural cottage that are works of art.

 The NLS works with licensed contractors that have an extensive amount of experience in natural building, conventional construction, and remodeling.
 The NLS has developed a unique way to build natural architecture, capable of passing county and state building codes.
 Our many years of experience working with engineers and building officials have given us the assurance needed to help home owners realize their aspirations of living in a beautiful natural structure in main stream America.

 The Natural Living Design & Build team, will provide you with a full set of blue prints custom to your specifications.
 We will have the plans engineered and ready for you to present to your county’s building department.
 We will work with you to create a budget, and act as your building manager for every step of the way in the construction of the natural structure.